-March 12, 2020 – USCIS has updated the information about TPS Somalia.
+July 19, 2021 – USCIS has extended and re-designated TPS for Somalia for 18 months.
 Here is what you need to know.

 - If you have a pending application, and are waiting for approval, you do not need to apply again.

-- If you do not have a pending application, you must submit the TPS application (Form I-821).
+- If you do not have a pending application and are applying for the first time, you must submit the TPS application (Form I-821).

-- TPS holders DO NOT need to pay a filing fee with Form I-821.
+- Current TPS holders who are re-registering DO NOT need to pay a filing fee with Form I-821.
 But you will need to pay a a biometric services fee of $85 if you are over 14 years old.
-If you cannot pay the biometrics fee may submit a request for a fee waiver (Form I-912).
+If you cannot pay the biometrics fee, may submit a request for a fee waiver (Form I-912).

 Check the USCIS Somalia webpage for details.